-They cannot represent themselves; they must be represented
+"They cannot represent themselves; they must be represented"

-(Mohanty 82)
+(Mohanty, 1988)

-When you don't even feel you have to listen to the voices of the people whose cause you're championing, it's a reasonable indication of the fact that this has less to do with them than with you.
+"When you don't even feel you have to listen to the voices of the people whose cause you're championing, it's a reasonable indication of the fact that this has less to do with them than with you" (Hussain, 2013)

-(Hussain)

 Let me start my article with these two quotes.
-The first is a wellknown quote from Marx that Indian feminist theoretician Chandra Mohanty uses to conclude her 1988 article, titled "Under Western Eyes: Feminist Scholarship and Colonial Discourses," which deals with the way non-western women are represented both in western humanist and in feminist discourse.
-The second comes from an article published in a US-based news site named Salon.com, in which a political analyst called Murtaza Hussain discussed the appropriation of Malala Yousafzai's struggle against the Taliban by anti-Islam crusaders.
+The first is are two well-known Marx sentences that Indian feminist theoretician Chandra Mohanty uses to conclude her 1988 article, titled "Under western eyes: Feminist scholarship and colonial discourses", which deals with the way non-western women are represented both in western humanist and in feminist discourse.
+The second comes from an article published in a US-based news site named Salon.com, in which a political analyst called Murtaza Hussain (2013) discussed the appropriation of Malala Yousafzai's struggle against the Taliban by anti-Islam crusaders.
 These ignore the Pakistani activist's own statements concerning her religious and cultural identity and convert her into an icon in favor of so-called western values.
-This, the author argues, contradicts 14-yearold Malala Yousafzai's repeated and vehement claims that her combat for the education of girls is rooted upon Islam and Pashtun culture:
+This, the author argues, contradicts 14-year old Malala Yousafzai's repeated and vehement claims that her combat for the education of girls is rooted upon Islam and Pashtun culture: